trailblazer/trailblazer.github.io/gems/disposable/api.md

 **A twin is an intermediate object** that usually sits between persistence layer and your application code.
 It's a _domain object_ that helps you model your application domain.
 Sometimes this is called _decorator_.

 Often, a twin maps directly to one persistent _"model"_.
 However, twins are absolutely not limited to your database layout - the opposite is the case.
-One twin can be a composition of many underlying models, with renaming, delegating, and more mapping features, that allow you modelling objects for your application, and not objects dictated by your database layout.
+One twin can be a composition of many underlying models, with renaming, delegating, and more mapping features, that allow you modeling objects for your application, and not objects dictated by your database layout.

 ## Declarative API